Reese Witherspoon

-Early life and education
+Early life

-Laura Jeanne Reese Witherspoon was born on March 22, 1976, at Southern Baptist Hospital, in New Orleans, Louisiana.
-Her father, a medical doctor, served as a lieutenant in the United States Army Reserve and was in private practice as an otolaryngologist until 2012.
-Her mother, Mary Elizabeth "Betty" (née Reese) Witherspoon, holds a PhD in pediatric nursing and was a professor of nursing at Vanderbilt University.
-Witherspoon has claimed descent from Scottish-born John Witherspoon, who signed the United States Declaration of Independence.
-This claim has not been verified by genealogists from the Society of the Descendants of the Signers of the Declaration of Independence.
-Her parents are still legally married, although they separated in 1996.
+Laura Jeanne Reese Witherspoon was born on March 22, 1976, at Southern Baptist Hospital in New Orleans.
+Her father, John Draper Witherspoon Sr., a medical doctor, served as a lieutenant in the United States Army Reserve and was in private practice as an otolaryngologist until 2012.
+Her mother, Mary Elizabeth "Betty" (née Reese) Witherspoon, holds a PhD in pediatric nursing and was a professor of nursing at Vanderbilt University in Nashville.
+Witherspoon's parents are still legally married, although they separated in 1996.
+Witherspoon has claimed descent from Scottish-born John Witherspoon, who signed the United States Declaration of Independence, although her claim has not been verified by genealogists from the Society of the Descendants of the Signers of the Declaration of Independence.

-Raised as an Episcopalian, Witherspoon has expressed pride in her "definitive Southern upbringing," which she said gave her "a sense of family and tradition" and taught her about "being conscientious about people's feelings, being polite, being responsible, and never taking for granted what you have in your life."
-At age seven, she was selected as a model for a florist's television ads, which motivated her to enroll in acting lessons.
-At age 11, she took first place in the Ten-State Talent Fair.
-She received high grades in school and considered herself, as she put it, "a big dork who [loved] read[ing] loads of books."
-Regarding this passion, she said, "I get crazy in a bookstore.
-It makes my heart beat hard because I want to buy everything."
+Witherspoon grew up an Episcopalian and expresses pride in her "definitive Southern upbringing," which she said gave her "a sense of family and tradition" and taught her about "being conscientious about people's feelings, being polite, being responsible, and never taking for granted what you have in your life."
+At age seven, she was selected as a model for a florist's television commercials, which motivated her to take acting lessons.
+At age 11, she earned first place at the Ten-State Talent Fair.
+She received high grades in school and was an avid reader.
 She has been described as a "multi-achiever," whom her parents nicknamed "Little Type A." She attended middle school at Harding Academy and graduated from the all-girls Harpeth Hall School in Nashville, where she was a cheerleader.
 She later attended Stanford University as an English literature major, but left before graduating to pursue an acting career.